-Finally the winner was Alice Duffy for her film ‘The Fence Painter’.
+Winner – Alice Duffy for her film ‘The Fence Painter’.
 Alice’s father, Ian Duffy, suffered two brain haemorrhages in 2012.
 He now faces long-term neurological and cognitive effects.
 In this collaborative documentary film, Alice explores how Ian’s experience of every day life has been profoundly transformed by his brain injury.

-The film award was kindly sponsored by Irwin Mitchell Solicitors – all of the films can be viewed on YouTube by following this link.
+UKABIF’s 2016 Film Award was kindly sponsored by Irwin Mitchell Solicitors – all of the films can be viewed on YouTube by following this link.